SharePoint/sp-dev-training-spfx-web-parts/Demos/01-webpart/README.md

     - **Which baseline packages do you want to target for your component(s)?**: SharePoint Online only (latest)
     - **Where do you want to place the files?**: Use the current folder
     - **Do you want to allow the tenant admin the choice of being able to deploy the solution to all sites immediately without running any feature deployment or adding apps in sites?**: No
+    - **Will the components in the solution require permissions to access web APIs that are unique and not shared with other components in the tenant?** No
     - **Which type of client-side component to create?**: WebPart
     - **What is your Web part name?**: HelloWorld
     - **What is your Web part description?**: HelloWorld description